Insight

 Purchase order or reference number

-HS code (Harmonized System code)
+HS code (Harmonized System code) for each line item

 Country of origin for each item